Richmont Graduate University’s Policy to Comply with the Family Educational Rights and Privacy Act (FERPA)

 Richmont will maintain a record of all requests for and/or disclosure of information from a student’s education records with the exception of requests for directory information as defined below.
 The record will indicate the name of the party making the request, any additional party to whom it may be disclosed, and the legitimate interest the party had in requesting or obtaining the information.
 This record may be reviewed by the student.

-Richmont designates the following items as Directory Information: Student name, address, telephone number, email address, degree sought and specializations, part-time or full-time status, degrees and award received, previous schools attended and photograph.
-The Institute may disclose any of these items without prior written consent, unless notified in writing to the contrary.
-Such notification must be received within three school days of the official date of registration in order to ensure that directory information will not be included in university publications.
+Richmont designates the following items as Directory Information: Student name, address, telephone number, email address, degree sought and certificates/specializations, part-time or full-time status, degrees and award received, previous schools attended, and photograph.
+Effective Spring 2021, the student’s date of birth will be included as Directory Information.
+The University may disclose any of these items without prior written consent, unless notified in writing to the contrary.
+Such notification must be received within three school days of the official date of registration in order to ensure that directory information will not be included in University publications.

 Correction of Education Records: